Absolute Batman: The Zoo (Comics) | Review

 Final Verdict

-By removing the vast wealth and privilege that have sometimes made Batman feel quite disconnected from real-world problems, Snyder and Dragotta have created a version that feels urgent and necessary for modern readers.
+By removing the vast wealth and privilege that have sometimes made Batman feel quite disconnected from real-world problems, Snyder and Dragotta have created a compelling version that feels urgent and absolutely necessary for modern readers.

 This collection works both as an entry point for new readers and as a revelation for longtime fans who thought they'd seen every possible take on the character.
 It's Batman as urban guerrilla fighter, Batman as working-class hero, Batman as someone who truly understands what it means to have nothing left to lose.